 25c01.
 Failure to meet standards for “excess” hours.

 The compensation requirements for an employee who otherwise qualifies for exemption under Sec 7(b)(3) are stated in the conjunctive; consequently an employee must be paid both (1) at a rate not less than one and one-half times the applicable MW for hours in-excess of 40 and up to 56 in a w/w and (2) time and one-half his/her regular rate for hours in excess of 12 in a day or 56 in a week.
 If OT has not been paid in accordance with either or both of these standards, BW are owed for hours worked in excess of these standards.
+Replaced by FOH INSERT #1391 4-5-1976

 25c02.
 Independently owned and controlled - leasing of real property.

-Notwithstanding the provisions of IB 794.114 and 794.115 Wage-Hour will not deny the Sec 7(b)(3) exemption if the tests are otherwise met in cases where a bulk petroleum distributor leases and does not own real property used in his business provided the lease is bone tide.
+Notwithstanding the provisions of IB 794.114 and 794.115 Wage-Hour will not deny the Sec 7(b)(3) exemption if the tests are otherwise met in cases where a bulk petroleum distributor leases and does not own real property used in his business provided the lease is bone fide.
 A lease of valuable property owned by the oil company which the distributor represents for only a nominal or token rent will not be deemed bona fide.

 25d SEAFOOD AND FISHING - Secs 13(a)(5) AND 13(b)(4)